Michel Diouf

 Michel Diogoye Diouf (born 19 April 1989) is a Senegalese professional basketball player.
 Diouf is a four-time winner of the Basketligaen Defender of the Year award.
-He is the current all-time leader in points, rebounds and blocks in the FIBA Europe Cup.
+He is the current second all-time leader in points, rebounds and blocks in the FIBA Europe Cup.

 Career

 In the 2020–21 season, Diouf won his fifth Basketligaen championship with Bakken Bears and was named the Finals MVP.
 On 21 March 2022, Diouf became the all-time leading scorer of the FIBA Europe Cup in a quarterfinal game against Oradea.
 He surpassed Trae Golden's record of 789 total points.
 Diouf left Bakken after a nine-year stint in 2024.

 On 19 September 2024, Diouf joined the Nairobi City Thunder of the Kenyan KBF Premier League and the Road to BAL.
 In February 2025, he inked a deal with Spanish third-division side Ciudad de Huelva Baloncesto.